- Home

 COURSE TITLES: PLAB 1023-Phlebotomy, PLAB 1060-Clinical Phlebotomist

-LENGTH: 48 classroom/lab hours & 100 clinical hours (Approximately 8 weeks total)
+LENGTH: 68 classroom hours and 48 clinical hours (Approximately 8 weeks total)

 COST: $1050 Tuition + $159 Fee.
 Fees include one certification exam voucher to test with National Healthcareer Assocaition.
 Fees do NOT include textbooks or supplies.

 The Phlebotomy course covers the theoretical and practical aspects of specimen collection for clinical laboratories.
 Topics include professionalism, ethics, medical terminology, related anatomy and physiology, specimen processing and handling, quality assurances, safety and universal precautions covered.
 Upon successful completion of the classroom/lab portion of the program, students enter the clinical phase of the course, which includes 100 hours of experience at one of the approved clinical facilities.
-Upon successful completion of both the classroom/lab portion and the clinical experience, students are eligible to apply for a phlebotomy certification through ASCP (American Society of Clinical Pathology) and National Healthcareer Association (NHA).
+Upon successful completion of both the classroom/lab portion and the clinical experience, students are eligible to apply for phlebotomy certification through the National Healthcareer Association (NHA).
 Certification is granted by the certifying organization after receiving a passing grade on their exam.

 PROCESS TO APPLY